stangeqwq/NumericalModelling/README.md

 # Numerical Modelling
-This is a repository for the codes that I have used to numerically model, most often, physics situations.
+This is a repository for the codes that I have used to numerically model physics situations.

 ## bifurcationlogistic.py (images)
 Some of the images I got from solving the easier problems in `classical mechanics` by Taylor chapter 12 `Nonlinear Mechanics and Chaos`